IS YOUR ACTIVITY HUMAN SUBJECTS RESEARCH?

-Federal regulations established by the Department of Health and Human Services (DHHS) and the Food and Drug Administration prohibit the conduct of research involving human subjects without prior Institutional Review Board (IRB) approval.
-In many cases, identifying an investigation as human subjects research (HSR) is relatively straightforward.
-There are, however, several common types of investigations involving human subjects, human specimens or identifiable data, that often do not meet the regulatory definition of HSR and, therefore, do not require IRB review.
+In many cases, identifying an an activity or investigation as human subjects research (HSR) is relatively straightforward.
+There are, however, several common types of activities involving human subjects, human specimens or identifiable data, that often do not meet the regulatory definition of HSR and, therefore, do not require IRB review.
 These include:

 - Case studies